-MLK Scholars come from all backgrounds and have varied interests.
+MLK Fellows come from all backgrounds and have varied interests.
 They are focused on developing their leadership skills and giving back to the community.

 Megan Boateng '17 is originally from Worcester, MA, and being raised in the Ghanaian community has truly helped to mold who she has become today.
 Megan enjoys volunteering and giving back to her community through opportunities at Brandeis and back in Worcester.
 Upon coming to Brandeis she has developed other interests in public health and educating both African and African-American populations on the importance of mental healthcare.

 With majors in both Neuroscience and Biology, she spends a lot her time studying but when she is not in the books she enjoys singing with Brandeis’ Voices of Soul A Capella group and coordinating Waltham Group's Tutoring in Public Schools (T.I.P.S) Program.
 As a member of the Student Support Services Program she serves as a mentor to other students within the school as well.
 She is also part of the MLK Scholar Advisory Board, where she has had the opportunity to be part of the planning and execution of programs/activities devoted to the MLK Fellows.

 Apart from Brandeis, Megan has had the chance to intern at a Radiology lab in the UMass Medical School over the summer to further her interests in medicine.
 She aspires to go to medical school after graduating from Brandeis in the hopes that her career will positively impact minority and marginalized communities in healthcare.

 Megan is very appreciative of the opportunities and doors that the MLK Fellowship has opened for her both in and out of Brandeis.
 She hopes that all fellows will have the chance to experience the community and legacy that the MLK Fellows have at Brandeis.